 The main ingredients that need to be avoided in your sun creams are anything that could potentially clog up your pores.
 One of the main reasons we get a pimple is because of an excess build up of dead skin cells and sebum that lead to bacteria growth and inflammation.
 By avoiding any ingredients that could potentially cause further congestion, we are reducing the risk of build up within our pores.

-Many mainstream sunscreen products will contain pore-clogging ingredients such as mineral oils and silicone.
-These ingredients are basically like wrapping your skin up in cling film!
+Many mainstream sunscreen products will contain ingredients than can be problematic for acne prone skin.
+These petroleum-based ingredients are basically like wrapping your skin up in cling film!
 This reduces the amount of sweat that can escape through your pores and traps it under the surface of your skin which can lead to irritation and inflammation.

 heavy comedogenic oils and butters